devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 ## Running a Workflow

+#### Setting up

-To get started with this lesson, ensure you are logged into the cluster and are working in an interactive session on a compute node.
+To get started with this lesson, ensure you are logged into the cluster and are working in an interactive session on a compute node (single core).
 Next, we will need to grab some data from an outside server using `wget` on the command line.

-#### Setting up
-Make sure you are in the dc_workshop directory first:
+Make sure you are in the dc_workshop directory first before running the following command:

-    cd /n/regal/datac/$USER/
     wget http://devbioinfoguy.github.io/wrangling-genomics-HPC/data/variant_calling.tar.gz

-The file 'variant_calling.tar.gz' is what is commonly called a "tarball", which is a compressed archive similar to the .zip files we have seen before.
+The file 'variant_calling.tar.gz' is what is commonly called a **"tarball"**, which is a compressed archive similar to the .zip files we have seen before.
 We can decompress this archive using the command below.